bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 ![Screenshot%202021-07-09%20at%2010.32.07%20AM](Screenshot%202021-07-09%20at%2010.32.07%20AM.png "Screenshot%202021-07-09%20at%2010.32.07%20AM")

-**Label Debugging in DHL:**  Order wise json docs for label debugging can be found in "/tmp/dhl-express-api" directory wherever sellacous is installed.
+**Label Debugging in DHL Express:**  Order wise json docs for label debugging can be found in "/tmp/dhl-express-api" directory wherever sellacous is installed.
 ![Screenshot%202021-07-09%20at%2010.36.25%20AM](Screenshot%202021-07-09%20at%2010.36.25%20AM.png "Screenshot%202021-07-09%20at%2010.36.25%20AM")

 **More on Labels:**